 Take steps to keep healthy

-- Drink less alcohol
+- drinking less alcohol

-- Exercise regularly
+- exercising regularly

-Avoid colds and the flu
+Avoid colds and flu

 Try to protect yourself from other infections like colds and flu, as this will make a chest infection less likely.
 Our page on colds and flu has lots of practical ideas you can follow to protect yourself against them.

 Next review due November 2023